A message exchange system between ELNOs

 One solution is to require ELNOs to connect their back-end systems, or ‘interoperate’.
 The concept of interoperability is familiar from other industries – for example, Telstra customers can phone Optus customers without having to set up an account with Optus.
 Similarly, in eConveyancing, with interoperability, conveyancers or lawyers with one ELNO will be able to complete a transaction with conveyancers and lawyers of another ELNO, without having to subscribe to all operating ELNOs.
 Of course, the messaging between ELNOs will present different risks and solutions to that of phone operators, but the principle remains the same.

-The NSW and South Australian (SA) Governments are working closely with industry to develop a national solution to interoperability.
+The NSW and South Australian (SA) Registrars, on behalf of their respective Governments, are working closely with industry to develop a national solution to interoperability.
 This work builds on the substantial analysis to date, including the IGA review, the IPART report and the NSW Nicholls working groups (each described further below).

 This work has been designed to complement and support the investigations by Australian Registrars National Electronic Conveyancing Council (ARNECC), the Australian Competition and Consumer Commission (ACCC), and the review of the eConveyancing Intergovernmental Agreement.
 Over time, as the market structure and preferred model become clearer, we will support more detailed investigations into the topics that need to be resolved.